MLH/mlh-site-boilerplate/README.md

 ## npm Commands

-An overview of the Gulp commands available:
+An overview of the NPM commands available:

 ### `npm run build`

-Builds the site into the `dist` directory.
+Builds static html and assets into the `dist` directory.

  - Cleans any precompiled assets in `dist`
  - Lints and compiles SASS